A purse is more than a last-minute fashion accessory. Purses are portable storing spaces so that you can have everything you need on the go.

 Staying hydrated is key when you’re running errands all day.
 It’s wise to keep energized by storing a healthy snack in your purse to prevent binging on chips or cookies.
 Instead, find a snack rich in protein like beef jerky or almonds.
 If you store a selection of snacks, be sure to have a zip-lock bag to contain the crumbs and keep your purse clean.

 It’s wise to carry enough over-the-counter painkillers or anti-inflammatory tablets for when disaster strikes.
 Also, stock up on band-aids to combat blisters from new shoes or any tumbles.
+If you are taking contraceptives make sure you do not forget your birth control.

 8. A Planner, Notebook and Pen